 - Gas system

 There are semi-automatic and full-auto BCG’s available for use with your AR-15.
 As is the case with barrels the steel used to manufacture the BCG can make a difference in the working and longevity of your BCG.
 Different steel grades like 8620, 9310, and Carpenter 158 exist and differ in hardness, durability, and price.
-A variety of coatings is used to reduce wear and improve the functioning of the BCG.
-The military-spec option for coating is chrome plating but several others exist like nitride, phosphate, and nickel boron coatings.
+There are a variety of coatings used to reduce wear and improve the functioning of the BCG.
+For instance, military-spec option for coating is chrome plating but several others exist like nitride, phosphate, and nickel boron coatings.

 - Single-stage or military spec option.

 There is strong competition in the market for AR-15 below $1000 and the six AR-15s we reviewed all offer some excellent features and value for money.
 None of the AR-15s we reviewed will disappoint.
 In the end, it comes down to finding a balance between features, affordability, and planned usage.
-Many of the AR-15’s reviewed will outperform the others in certain aspects but in our view, the best all-rounder based on our criteria would be the Aero Precision AC-15 5.56x45MM Nato 16″ Mid-Length Rifle.
+Many of the AR-15’s reviewed will outperform the others in certain aspects but in our view, the best all-rounder based on our criteria would be the Aero Precision Mid-Length AR-15 Rifle.